eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide/index.md

 dune -- cleos get code hello
 ```

-The command sends the name of code account `hello` to the `get_code` endpoint, which replies with the hash of the contract:
+The command sends the name of code account, `hello`, where the contract was deployed, to the `get_code` endpoint, which replies with the hash of the deployed contract:

 ```
 code hash: 2737de70263c4ac5ac8e04760e5d7426a8d7c9a1680f2bcc3e44354185badc34